adamedx/scriptclass/src/scriptobject/DESIGN.md

 #### Dsl/ClassDsl

-The `ClassDsl` class interprets a PowerShell `ScriptBlock` suppplied as the definition of a class.
+The `ClassDsl` class interprets a PowerShell `ScriptBlock` supplied as the definition of a class.
 Certain code fragments of the `ScriptBlock` define methods on the class, others define properties, and certain keywords augment those properties and methods. `ClassDsl` has the following public interface:

 ##### ClassDefinitionContext
 An associated class `ClassDefinitionContext` provides objects with a structure used when interacting with `ClassDsl`.
 This can be thought of as an intermediate representation of the class defined by `ClassDsl` -- it has a `ClassDefinition` that is the abstract definition of the class, but also binds the definition to PowerShell modules represented by `PSModuleInfo` structures.